Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Time-dependent gauge transformations

 Using the definition of $\hat{W}_{g'g}(t)$ (Eq.~\eqref{eq:wdef}, but with $\hat{\Lambda}_g(\mathbf{x}) \rightarrow \hat{\Lambda}_g(\mathbf{x},t)$), one can show the second term in the above equation then takes the form

-Reference~\cite{PhysRevResearch.3.023079} poses an apparent problem with this concept of gauge transformations, suggesting that the Coulomb gauge is somehow more fundamental than the multipolar gauge, and must be used when time-dependent interactions are to be considered.
-Here, in contrast, we take the view that gauge symmetry is a fundamental property of the QED Lagrangian, and thus any gauge should give consistent results, provided any approximations to the theory are implemented consistently across gauges.
+Reference~\cite{PhysRevResearch.3.023079} suggests that the Coulomb gauge is somehow more fundamental than the multipolar gauge, and must be used when time-dependent interactions are to be considered.
+Here, we take the view that gauge symmetry is a fundamental property of the QED Lagrangian, and thus any gauge should give consistent results, provided any approximations to the theory are implemented consistently across gauges.

-When describing time-dependent interactions and/or gauge conditions (as in Refs.~\cite{PhysRevResearch.3.023079,Stokes2021Feb}), however, the Coulomb gauge is potentially \emph{unique} in that it is defined, conveniently, by $\mathbf{K}_{\perp}(\mathbf{x},\mathbf{x'},t) =0$ for all $t$, and thus is a time-invariant gauge.
+When describing time-dependent interactions and/or gauge conditions (as in Refs.~\cite{PhysRevResearch.3.023079,Stokes2021Feb}), however, the Coulomb gauge is potentially \emph{unique} in that it is defined, conveniently, by $\mathbf{K}^{\rm C}_{\perp}(\mathbf{x},\mathbf{x'},t) =0$ for all $t$, and thus is a time-invariant gauge.
 In constrast, when the light-matter interaction strength is given an explicit time-dependence, the multipolar gauge constraint condition itself should also be given this explicit time dependence to get something similar to the usual form of the multipolar Hamiltonian.
 Thus, the additional term (Eq.~\eqref{eq:Hadditional}) arises, which does not exist in the time-independent multipolar gauge.

 It should also be noted that an explicitly time-dependent Hamiltonian is always an approximation, since the energy non-conserving nature of a time-dependent Hamiltonian means some external system has dynamics which are not explicitly modelled.
 Thus, choosing to impose time-dependence in a specific gauge can potentially lead to different results than if it is imposed in other gauges, and analysis of the physical origin of the time-dependence may need to be taken to resolve this potential ambiguity~\cite{Stokes2021Feb}.